Singularity Systems: Zero to Hero

 Welcome to the golden age of Systems ML!

-This chapter implements an interpreter for neural networks (pytorch1 "eager" mode).
-By the end of this chapter, you will have a working implementation of the multidimensional array abstraction with autodifferentiation capability capable of interpreting llama, stable diffusion, and whisper.
+This chapter implements an interpreter for neural network.
+By the end of this chapter, you will have a working implementation of the multidimensional array abstraction pioneered by numpy, and autodifferentiation pioneered by HIPS autograd.

 loss.backward()